gabrielroag/gabrielroag/README.md

 ### Hi there 👋

 My name is Gabriel Rodriguez Aguilera.
-I'm currently studying an engineering degree in renewable energy sources
+I'm currently studying an engineering degree in renewable energy sources.
+I'm currently learning programming to solve environmental problems.
+I'd like to master this subject due to the fact that in our current world everything needs programming to function.

 <!--
 **gabrielroag/gabrielroag** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.